@photostructure/sqlite

 • Session/changeset support for replication and synchronization

-• The most mature synchronous SQLite library
+• A well-established synchronous SQLite library in maintenance mode

 • A specific API design that differs from Node.js